SFTtech/sftscrollbugfixer/README.md

 - wait until the exe file has finished

 If you use the pre-compiled and pre-configured `age2_x1_fixed.exe`, `age2_x1_fixed.ini`, `fix_scrollbug32.dll` you can just place them in the `age2_x1` folder and launch `age2_x1_fixed.exe` instead of `age2_x1.exe`.

+## Credits

+Thanks to **Sulix** who posted an analysis of the bug on the [Steam Forum](https://steamcommunity.com/app/221380/discussions/2/622954302095447538/#c154645539343670235).

+Thanks to Microsoft Research for the Detours library and the excellent accompanying samples. `dll_inject.cpp` was derived directly from the `withdll` example, and `fix_scrollbug.cpp` was derived by modifying one of the other examples.